Thilak8080/Emotion-Driven-Poetry-Generation-using-AI-and-EA/README.md

 # Emotion-Driven-Poetry-Generation-using-AI-and-EA

 This project is a backend web application built using Flask that generates short poems based on user-provided emotions and situations.
-It uses Google’s Generative AI (Gemini API) for initial poem generation and applies evolutionary algorithms to refine poems based on rhyme, syllable count, and emotional accuracy.
-Each poem is evaluated, stored, and further optimized using user feedback.
+It leverages Google’s Generative AI (Gemini API) for initial poem creation and applies evolutionary algorithms to refine poems based on rhyme, syllable structure, and emotional relevance.
+Each generated poem is evaluated and stored in a local database, and further improved through user feedback across iterations.

+Due to GitHub file size constraints, only the main application file (app.py) has been uploaded to the repository.
+However, the original project includes multiple essential components such as database scripts, utility files, and environment configurations used in the full working setup.
+A detailed breakdown of the original directory is provided below for context.

 🛠 Tools & Technologies Used
 1. Programming Language: Python 3.10.13